-Opening days are Wednesday, Thursday and Friday during term (before school, first and second breaks).
+Opening days are Wednesday, Thursday and Friday during term (first and second breaks).

 Our menu is designed to provide healthier food choices for students.
 Many of the items on our menu are made “in house” from fresh ingredients to provide the best flavour and nutritional value.
 All food, snacks and drinks bags are colour coded into 2 categories:

 Special dietary requirements

 We can cater for children with special dietary needs if advised in advance.

 All meals are nut free and most meals are egg free.
 While we attempt to avoid any allergy foods in our cooking, traces may be found in foods during the manufacturing process.

 To reduce food waste, you must order all meals.
 Only a few items are for sale over the counter.
 Orders are now exclusively made online.
 Students can still purchase iceblocks, slushies and popcorn over the counter at both breaks.

 Visit the School24 website.
 You will need to register using our school ID (25385963).
 The full menu is available online and you can order and pay with your credit card.
 You can even place a regular weekly order and automatically top up your account with your credit card.

 The current cutoff for tuckshop orders is 8.50am.
 In order to get everything prepared, cooked, assembled, bagged and into class boxes by 11am, we can’t receive orders after this time.
 Fridays in particular are very busy, and the tuckshop regularly produces 250 orders for first break.

 Starting Wed 10 March 2021, if you do need to order after 8.50am, there will only be a late order pack available to purchase.
 For $10 your child will receive a sandwich, a piece of fruit and a homebake.